 For added convenience, a limited number of ‘drop-off’ appointments are available.
 These appointments allow you to bring your bird at the time that works best for you and leave him/her with us for treatment.
-Usually we will ask you to drop off before 10am.
+Usually we will ask you to drop off between 9 and 11 am.
 We will contact you to go over the diagnosis and treatment plan.
 If you have a specific time that you would like to pick up, please let us know when you come in.
 We do our best to accommodate your needs.

-Due to our large client base we often book out about a week.
+Due to our large client base we often book out about a week or two out.
 Please plan accordingly and call about a week ahead for routine appointments.